Chilli steak noodle broth

 Pour in the chicken stock and add the soy sauce, fish sauce and chilli jam.
 Bring the liquid to a gentle simmer and cook for 3–4 minutes.
 Adjust the seasoning to taste, adding a little extra fish sauce or soy sauce if needed.

-For the steak, season the beef on both sides with a little salt, black pepper and five-spice powder.
+For the steak, preheat a lightly oiled cast iron griddle over a high heat.
+Season the beef on both sides with a little salt, black pepper and five-spice powder.
 Griddle the steak on each side for 1½–2 minutes, depending on its thickness.
 Transfer to a board and leave to rest for 4 minutes.

-Cook the noodles in a pan of boiling water for 3–4 minutes, or according to the packet instructions, stirring occasionally.
+Cook the noodles in a saucepan of boiling water for 3–4 minutes, or according to the packet instructions, stirring occasionally.
 Drain and place into a warmed, wide shallow bowl.

 Ladle the broth on top of the noodles.
 Slice the steak and arrange in the bowl.
 Drain the pickled onions and scatter on top.
-Garnish with fresh coriander.
+Garnish with fresh coriander and serve immediately.

 Freeze any leftover broth to make this dish super-speedily the next time.